turbot/steampipe-mod-kubernetes-insights/dashboards/serviceaccount/docs/service_account_detail.md

-This dashboard answers the following questions for each role:
+This dashboard answers the following questions for each service account:

+- What relationships does the service account have with other resources?
-- How is my role configured?
+- How is my service account configured?
+- What labels and annotations are applied?